 Quality.
 In themselves, data will not guarantee reliable results.
 Real-world scenarios and test cases that represent likely conditions are vital.
 Data should mimic the user input that the new algorithm will receive.
 It is essential to fold in data on which the application will rely, such as a combination of images, videos, sounds, and voices.

 Diversity.
-ML requires algorithms trained on more than one input fold to simulate most if not all likely and possible cases.
+ML requires algorithms trained on more than one input fold to simulate most, if not all, likely and possible cases.

 Designers should seek to prevent bias in models.
-Applications must comply with legislation and should conform with inclusivity guidelines.
+Applications must comply with legislation and should conform to inclusivity guidelines.
 They should not display prejudice based on age, race, gender, language, marital status, or other identifying factors.

-Overfitting can also arise if development methodology overuses search techniques to look for empirical relationships in the input samples.
+Overfitting can also arise if the development methodology overuses search techniques to look for empirical relationships in the input samples.
 This approach tends to identify relationships that might not apply in the real world.

 As an analogy, it is akin to looking for connections that do not exist between random events.
 Nonetheless, discerning between occasional coincidences and the emergence of new patterns does involve a delicate balancing act, with careful evaluation of the probabilities involved.